jimktrains/subtlelanternradio/README.md

 * ntpd
 * dhcpd
 * sshd with sftp
-* python3
+* python 3.7
   * alsaaudio
 * QT
 * GNU Radio
 * Apache 2.4
-  * Radio and SLR Documentation servered on port 80
+  * Radio and SLR Documentation served on port 80
 * nix Package Manager
-* an X server and a tiling window manager
+* an X server
-* some protocol for controlling a tiling window manager
-  * Maybe based on the i3 IPC protocol? https://i3wm.org/docs/ipc.html
+* iptables

 ### Filesystem Layout

-* /etc/slr/modes/grc/ - contains the modes to display and use for rx and tx as GNU Radio files
-* /etc/slr/modes/settings/ - contains the last settings for each mode
+* /etc/slr/modes/ - contains the last settings for each mode
 * /etc/slr/ui/ - contains the state of the UI
-* /etc/slr/memory/ - contains a file per memory slot
+* /etc/slr/memory/\<radio device name\>/ - contains a file per memory slot
+* /usr/local/bin/slr/modes/ - contains the modes as executables (e.g. python gnuradio scripts) to display and use for rx and tx
 * /usr/local/bin/slr/system-menu/ - Modules for the system menu
 * /usr/local/bin/slr/system-menu/file\_output - UI for writing IQ and wav data to a file
 * /usr/local/bin/slr/system-menu/network\_output - UI for writing IQ and wav data to the network
 * /usr/local/bin/slr/system-menu/config - UI for configuring the base system
 * /usr/local/bin/slr/system-menu/packages - UI for packages management
 * /usr/local/bin/slr/system-menu/plots - UI for the Plots (e.g. waterfall, quadrature, frequency domain, time domain)
-* /usr/local/bin/slr/ui - Default Root UI and event listener
 * /usr/local/bin/slr/radio\_details - Default UI module for the radio details portion of the screen (e.g. frequency and modes)
 * /usr/local/bin/slr/system\_menu - Container UI module for the system menu
 * /etc/slr/system-menu/ - contains the state of the system menu items; filenames same as the application